 The popularity of internet connected devices continues to grow everyday.
 While cell phones and personal computers have become nearly ubiquitous in the U.S., internet-enabled smart devices like fitness trackers or home security systems continue to enter the market.
 According to a Business Insider Intelligence report, there will be more than 24 billion internet connected devices around the world by 2020.
 This network of connected devices is collectively known as the Internet of Things (IoT).

 The IoT is generally used to describe devices that are internet connected and can communicate with one another through sensors.
 It includes devices used by businesses, governments, and individuals.
-This IoT ecosystem is diverse and can include anything from machine components used in manufacturing plants, to traffic sensors used in cities, to smart devices we use in our homes like refrigerators, washers and dryers or lamps, to wearable activity trackers.
+This IoT ecosystem is diverse and includes machine components used in manufacturing plants, traffic sensors used in cities, smart devices we use in our homes and even wearable activity trackers.
 As Forbes contributor David Morgan explains, “if it has an on and off switch then chances are it can be a part of the IoT.”

 Connected Devices Within the Home

 Home automation and smart home devices are becoming increasingly popular and are part of this IoT ecosystem.
-More and more households are adopting smart home appliances like refrigerators, or installing smart home security systems and smart energy equipment like thermostats and lighting.
+More and more households are adopting smart home appliances like refrigerators, or installing smart home security systems and energy equipment.

 Amazon, Google, and Apple are just some of the industry leaders producing IoT devices for use in the home.
 Through product offerings like Google’s Nest, individuals can equip their homes with Wi-Fi enabled smoke detectors, thermostats, and home security systems.
 All of these devices can be monitored and controlled remotely through an app on their phone.
-Smart speakers like the Amazon Echo and Google Home respond to a user’s’ commands and then allows them to play music, order items online, or ask for information like the day’s forecast.
+Smart speakers like the Amazon Echo and Google Home respond to a user’s commands, and allow them to ask for information, play music, make online purchases and more.
 These systems provide many obvious benefits in the home; they allow individuals to monitor their energy consumption, check on security cameras while they are out of town, and find out if they should pack an umbrella just by asking, “Alexa, what’s the weather like tomorrow?”

 Although many IoT companies state that they simply store information anonymously, there are many problems with anonymizing data.
 Several MIT studies have shown that only a few data points, like cell phone location, Twitter activity, and one financial transaction, are enough to uniquely identify a person.